 H & H (West Mercia 2014)

 Represented two senior police officers both accused of tax fraud.

 Prosecution of several linked trials involving the wholesale commercial importation of vast quantities of drugs then distributed nationwide.

 Operation Springtide (Stafford Crown Court 2013/4)

-Prosecuted a 4 month Fraudulent Trading trial involving the selling of hot tubs.
+Prosecuted a 4-month Fraudulent Trading trial involving commercial miss selling of goods imported from Asia.
+Expert accountancy evidence was key.
 All defendants were convicted of all counts.

 R v David Anslow Birmingham (Crown Court 2012)

 Represented Mr Anslow charged with the contract killing shooting of Michael Regan.

 R v F (Leeds Crown Court 2012 and Court of Appeal)

 Represented a serving prison officer charged with misconduct in a public office over a month long trial which included allegations of sexual relations and smuggling to inmates.